opentrials/docs/docs/extras/project-ideas/index.md

 #### How

-See the [documentation](https://github.com/opentrials/collectors/tree/master/docs/collectors) for all existing collectors, and start your own with a new data source!
+See the [documentation for all existing collectors](https://github.com/opentrials/collectors/tree/master/docs/collectors) and start your own with a new data source!
 A good place to begin would be to see if any collectors have not yet been written for the 16 [WHO Primary Registries](http://www.who.int/ictrp/network/primary/en/).

 #### Skills